 The Coronavirus Aid, Relief and Economic Security (CARES) Act was passed by Congress and signed into law to provide economic relief from COVID-19.
 A section of the CARES Act, the Higher Education Emergency Relief fund, provided money to colleges and universities to use for emergency financial aid grants to students for expenses related to the disruption of campus operations due to the pandemic.

 On May 6, 2020, Pennsylvania College of Art & Design signed and returned to the U.S. Department of Education the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 The total amount of funds that Pennsylvania College of Art & Design received from the U.S. Department of Education pursuant to the institution’s Certification and Agreement for Emergency Cash Grants to Students is $137,950.

-Presently, there were 222 students at Pennsylvania College of Art & Design eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.
-As of June 10, 2020, all 222 students received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act.
+Presently, there were 320 students Spring 2020 and Fall 2020 at Pennsylvania College of Art & Design eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.
+As of October 28, 2020, 285 students have received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act.